afschmidt/plot-misc/README.md

 ## Installation
-At present, the repository is undergoing development and no packages exist yet on PyPy or in Conda.
+At present, the repository is undergoing development and no packages exist yet on PyPI or in Conda.
 Therefore it is recommended that it is installed in either of the two ways listed below.
 First, clone this repository and then `cd` to the root of the repository.